LordExodius/ikea/README.md

 Location takes one or more arguments in a string, separated by commas.
 Example: ```stockTrack(item, country, "149, 035, 356")```

 When a ```location``` argument is provided, a popup will appear if the specified item is available at any of the stores specified.
 This popup will also say if the item is available online for click-and-collect.

+***AUTOMATION***

+In order to actually have this thing work properly, you must automate the program execution in some way or another.

+I suggest using Windows Task Scheduler to simply run ```shelf.py``` once every hour or maybe even once per day.
+This means the program isn't always running all the time hogging resources (however little that may be) and also can auto start when you turn your computer on.